 Before the child’s 16th birthday we’ll write to you to tell you that the account will change to an Everyday Saver account, which currently has an interest rate of 0.20%.
 You will hold this in trust for the child.

 If you want the money to go into another account for the child we’ll let you know how to do this.

-We’ll need to contact the child between the age of 13 and 16 to tell them we hold their personal information.
+We’ll contact the child at age of 16 to tell them we hold their personal information.
 We’ll contact you before this happens.

 Gross rate means we won’t deduct tax from the interest we pay on money in your account.
-It’s your responsibility to pay any tax you may owe to HM Revenue & Customs (HMRC).
+You will need to pay any tax you may owe to HM Revenue & Customs (HMRC).